critical-path/array-html-translator-js/README.md

 ## Dependencies:

-To use array-html-translator-js, we will need Node and npm (https://www.nodejs.org).
-To test it, we will need chai (https://chaijs.com) and Mocha (https://mochajs.org).
+To use array-html-translator-js, we will need Node and npm.
+To test it, we will need chai, istanbul, and mocha.

 ## Installing array-html-translator-js